mateomtverde/matts-pc-building/content/computer-tower/user friendly towers.md

 ## Easy Installation of Components

 Multiple companies offer a variety of computer towers that offer fairly easy installation of PC components.
-Most of these towers(cases) require the use of only a philips screwdriver.
+Most of these towers(cases) require the use of a philips screwdriver.
 PC builders, especially beginners, should research towers(cases) that offer easy installation to make the building process a breeze.

 ## Easy to Find Parts